ProvableHQ/welcome/documentation/sdk/wasm/01_nodejs.md

 <a name="Program+getMappings"></a>

 ### program.getMappings() ⇒ <code>Array</code> \| <code>Array.&lt;any&gt;</code>
-Get a the list of a program's mappings and the names/types of their keys and values.
+Get a list of a program's mappings and the names/types of their keys and values.

 **Kind**: instance method of [<code>Program</code>](#Program) **Returns**: <code>Array</code> - - An array of objects representing the mappings in the program<code>Array.&lt;any&gt;</code>